 World leaders in

-In 2013 the institute’s contribution to establishing gene therapy as a promising innovative therapeutic approach for genetic diseases was definitively acknowledged by the international scientific community with the success of the clinical trials on another immunodeficiency, Wiskott-Aldrich syndrome (Was), and a metabolic disease leading to severe neurodegeneration in children, metachromatic leukodystrophy (Mld).
+In 2013 the Institute’s contribution to establishing gene therapy as a promising innovative therapeutic approach for genetic diseases was definitively acknowledged by the international scientific community with the success of the clinical trials on another immunodeficiency, Wiskott-Aldrich syndrome (WAS), and a metabolic disease leading to severe neurodegeneration in children, metachromatic leukodystrophy (MLD).

-The results from the trials, published in two independent back-to-back articles in Science, are universally renowned as a breakthrough achievement with significant potential impact beyond the treatment of rare pediatric diseases previously without a cure, like Was and Mld.
+The results from the trials, published in two independent back-to-back articles in Science, are universally renowned as a breakthrough achievement with significant potential impact beyond the treatment of rare pediatric diseases previously without a cure, like WAS and MLD.